-The SCAN command only applies to outputs that are known by the Output Writer.
-An output is always identified by the Run Occurrence Number of a job and an index, plus a jobout index number in the case of a JOBOUT output.
-The output must be in the READY or HOLD state (i.e., not being created or being printed).
-Trying to access an output currently being printed gives an unpredictable result.
-Thus it is recommended to hold an output before scanning it.
-To access a private Sysout (sequential file or member of a library) this must be specified using the above SCAN command by specifying the device-class, media, efn and member name.
+The SCAN command only applies to outputs that are known by the output writer.
+An output is always identified by the run occurrence number of a job and an index, plus a jobout number in the case of the JOBOUT output.
+It must be in the READY or HOLD status (not being created, or being printed or suspended).
+To access a permanent SYSOUT file, you must make it known to the output writer by using the WRITER command.

-The user must have access rights to the required output; this means a user name which is the same as the submitter name of the job that has generated the output.
+Also the user must have access rights to the required output, which means a user name equal to the submitter name of the job which has generated the output.